Manasa-ttec/git-practice/README.md

 # Git Practice
-I will be practicing how to use git here.
+I will be learning how to use git here.